 Tan Le’s Key Accomplishments Include . . .

-In 2003, Tan Le co-founded Emotiv, the neuroengineering company that developed a breakthrough interface technology for digital media, taking inputs directly from the brain.
+EMOTIV is the neuroengineering company that developed a breakthrough interface technology for digital media, taking inputs directly from the brain.
 This technology utterly transforms the way we interact with computers.
 Applications for the technology and interface, span an amazing variety of potential industries – from gaming to interactive television, everyday computer interactions, hands-free control systems, smart adaptive environments, art, accessibility design, market research, psychology, medicine, robotics, automotive, transport safety, defense and security.
-Plans for introducing Emotiv into these and other broad realms are well established with developers and researchers in over 90 countries already working with the technology.
-Today, her company is a recognized world leader and pioneer in this field of brain computer interface.
+Plans for introducing EMOTIV into these and other broad realms are well established with developers and researchers in over 120 countries already working with the technology.
+Emotiv is recognized as the world leader and pioneer in this field of brain computer interface.

-In 2000 she co-founded SASme, a wireless technology company, providing SMPP platforms to telecommunication carriers and content aggregators in Australia, Asia and Europe.
+In 2000 Tan Le co-founded SASme, a wireless technology company, providing SMPP platforms to telecommunication carriers and content aggregators in Australia, Asia and Europe.

 Tan Le was named “Young Australian of the Year” in 1998 and was voted one of Australia’s “30 Most Successful Women Under 30” in that same year.
 Her acceptance speech earned a standing ovation, brought many people to tears and has been described as possibly the most moving ever heard in the New Parliament House.